ajs787/Unified-bee-Runner/README.md

 ## Pipeline Steps

+This is run using the chapter system, so you can choose the specific steps that are used here by editing the `--start` and `--end` commands, which are by default respectively set at 0 and 6.

 0. `Video Conversion and Counting`: Converts .h264 videos to .mp4 format and creates counts.csv. ([link](https://github.com/Elias2660/Video_Frame_Counter))
 1. `Background Subtraction`: Applies background subtraction to the video frames to isolate the bees ([link](https://github.com/Elias2660/Video_Subtractions))
 2. `Dataset Creation`: Creates the dataset.csv ([link](https://github.com/Elias2660/Dataset_Creator))